 With variable rate application, precision agriculture requires a differential global positioning system (DGPS) and specialized software.
 There are several VRT types.
 The map-based VRT corrects the number of applied fertilizers, pesticides, and other products according to the previously generated area map.
 The sensor-based VRT examines the soil with sensors in real-time and can help determine nitrogen deficiency.
 Then the control system estimates the required number of inputs.

-As a precision agriculture software, EOS Crop Monitoring provides the ability to zone any field based on vegetation indices.
+As a precision agriculture software, EOSDA Crop Monitoring provides the ability to zone any field based on vegetation indices.
 A zoned field map can be integrated with VRT to vary the amount of water, fertilizer, seeds, or chemicals on different parts of the field.
 So, thanks to VRT, farmers can care about plants more effectively, use as many additional resources as needed, save their money, and positively impact the environment, as there is no fertilizer run-off.

 Yield Monitoring And Mapping In Precision Agriculture

 When creating a field map, it is necessary to consider the environment’s condition to obtain objective data, such as landscape, earth, and weather.
 Therefore, GPS and satellite remote sensing are used for this.
 Thus, the maps display all the field nuances and harvest state.
-Based on such a precision agriculture yield map, EOS Crop Monitoring functionality allows growers to effectively monitor the readiness of crops for harvest with the help of vegetation indices.
+Based on such a precision agriculture yield map, EOSDA Crop Monitoring functionality allows growers to effectively monitor the readiness of crops for harvest with the help of vegetation indices.
 Thus, the NDRE index is excellent for such purposes, which more clearly shows the state of vegetation in the later stages of culture’s development.
 It has to analyze the vegetation along with the entire depth of foliage, not just analyze the surface as NDVI does.

 Historical weather and field data allows farmers to predict crop yields.
 At the same time, such data must be accurate.
-With precision farming API solutions by EOS Crop Monitoring, you can get custom solutions on yield prediction.
+With precision farming API solutions by EOSDA Crop Monitoring, you can get custom solutions on yield prediction.
 Contact our sales team via firstname.lastname@example.org and get the detained information.

 Micro Irrigation (Drip Irrigation)

 A micro-irrigation system allows growers to effectively plan the field’s irrigation by identifying areas with high or low soil moisture.
 Precision agriculture irrigation makes it possible to carry out variable rate irrigation (VRI) to vary the water supply volume for different field parts.
 This level of control can significantly improve irrigation efficiency and result in significant water savings.
-One of the indexes used in Crop Monitoring is NDMI.
+One of the indexes used in EOSDA Crop Monitoring is NDMI.
 The index shows the crop water stress level in the selected field.
 With it, farmers can quickly identify areas of the field that need additional watering, regions of flooding, or areas with excessive moisture.

 Site-Specific Crop Management (SSCM)

 It is an agricultural management concept based on monitoring, counting, and reacting to crop variability between fields or within one area.
 Most current SSCM methods use accurate global positioning combined with site-specific measurements to quantify spatial changing field conditions.
 They are field data collection (such as pest presence) and remote sensing data (such as from satellites).
-EOS Crop Monitoring allows growers to use management zones in precision agriculture effectively.
+EOSDA Crop Monitoring allows growers to use management zones in precision agriculture effectively.
 It can identify problem areas in a field with various possible pathogens: pests, fungus, fertilizer misuse, weeds, lack of moisture, etc. Once identifying a site with deviations, the farmer can send a scout to make a report based on the data collected during the inspection.

 Soil Mapping In Precision Agriculture